galaxygrotesque/ReversiPlusPlus/README.md

 ### 1.3  Custom fonts

-- **Good news:** ReversiPlusPlus uses some common web-safe and system font alternatives in addition to Ao3’s default fonts!
+- **Good news:** ReversiPlusPlus uses some common web-safe and system font alternatives in addition to Ao3’s default fonts.
 - **Bad news:** Due to how Ao3 handles user skins and limits CSS, they can’t be automatically packaged with or built into the skin.

-This means if you want alternative fonts to appear, you’ll have to **install them on your device** — PC, phone, tablet, or whatever else.
+This means if you want alternative fonts to appear, you must **install them on your device** — whether you’re using a PC, phone, or tablet.

 For your convenience, here is a handy table containing (most) of the fonts and where to find them.